When it comes to property investment you’ll often hear two conflicting philosophies - invest for capital growth or invest for positive cash flow.

 While these properties may give you short-term income, the problem is they will never allow you to accumulate the equity necessary to become truly wealthy.

-And while the rent may seem relatively high initially, it’s the ongoing capital growth of your property that will underpin its long-term rental income, which means that if you buy in low capital growth areas, your rents won’t increase that much over the years.
+Sure when buying cash flow properties the rent may seem relatively high initially, but it's really the ongoing capital growth of your property that will underpin its long-term rental income, which means that if you buy in low capital growth areas, your rents won’t increase that much over the years.

-Sure, cash flow is important, but the few dollars a week of positive cash flow you might receive is not really going to make much difference to your lifestyle and the lack of capital growth will hamper your ability to get the deposit for your next property.
+Sure, cash flow is important, but the few dollars a week of positive cash flow you might receive today is not really going to make much difference to your lifestyle yet the lack of capital growth will hamper your ability to get the deposit for your next property.

-You must look to regional areas where buyers require a higher rental yield (cash flow) to make up for the lack of capital growth.
+You must look to regional areas or secondary capital city locations where buyers require a higher rental yield (cash flow) to make up for the lack of capital growth.

 However, one of the main reasons properties increase in value is the scarcity value of the land they sit on, meaning you should buy properties with a high land to asset ratio (the land component should make up a substantial portion of the value of the property).

-If you think about it, when you by a cash flow type property in regional areas where prices are lower, the land value per square metre tends to be lower because there’s plenty of available land.
+If you think about it, when you buy a cash flow type property in areas where prices are lower, the land value per square metre tends to be lower because there's plenty of available lands.

 This means the building accounts for much of the asset's value and in these locations the dwelling may lose value faster than the land can gain value, thus hampering long-term capital growth.